uob-itservices/as-business-systems-standards/style_guides/pl_sql_comments_history.md

 ## Commented code

 Delete commented code.
 If you are worried about losing it, it should be stored in version contol.
-Leaving commented out code in your source leads to code rot.
+Leaving commented out code in your source contributes toward code rot.

+See [What Is Code Rot and How Do You Identify It?](https://linearb.io/blog/what-is-code-rot/) (*external link*) for more information.